ZenithMeetsNadir/clock-popup/README.md

             make

 Either way, the binary should now be installed in `/usr/local/bin`.
-You might want to add include it in `PATH`.
+You might want to add include it in `PATH`, along with `/usr/local/lib` to help dynamic loader find the shared libs.